Best Streaming Service for K-Dramas in 2026: Full Platform Comparison

 Where to watch K-dramas

-Roughly half of top K-dramas are Netflix Originals (globally available): Squid Game, All of Us Are Dead, The Glory, Sweet Home, Kingdom.
-The other half are licensed content from Korean broadcasters like tvN, SBS, and JTBC — titles like Queen of Tears, Crash Landing on You, Vincenzo.
-Licensed titles have more variable regional availability.
+Roughly half of top K-dramas are Netflix Originals (globally available on Netflix): Squid Game, All of Us Are Dead, The Glory, Sweet Home, Kingdom.
+The other half are licensed content from Korean broadcasters like tvN, SBS, and JTBC — titles like Queen of Tears, Crash Landing on You, and Vincenzo.
+Licensed titles have more variable regional availability depending on which streaming platform holds local rights.

 Use GeoLeap to check which K-dramas are available in your country across all streaming platforms.